Glavin001/ember-c3/README.md

 ```

 ### C3 Methods
-If you assign a controller property to the c3chart property, you can use most of the C3 api [methods](https://c3js.org/reference.html#api-focus).
+If you assign a controller property to the c3chart property, you can use most of C3's api [methods](https://c3js.org/reference.html#api-focus).
 Not all the methods have been tested.

 templates/someroute.hbs
 ```